OuyangJunyuan/career-deadlines/README.md

-## AI Deadlines
+## Neuro Deadlines

-Countdown timers to keep track of a bunch of CV/NLP/ML/AI conference deadlines.
+Countdown timers to keep track of Neuroscience and related fields conference deadlines.

 ## Adding/updating a conference